Looking for information about other Dental Topics?

 These restrictions aren’t universal.
 You’ll simply have to examine the conditions outlined in your policy.

-Other things to know.
+Other things to know costs.

 - If your space maintainer comes off, expect that your dentist will charge a recementation fee.

 - If your appliance is lost, expect that your dentist will charge you full price for a new one.
+(After all, they’re starting from scratch when making the replacement appliance.)

 Page references sources: